As the winter snows melt away, Denver’s drinking water begins its journey down Colorado’s mountain rivers and streams.

-The impacts of the fire 16 years ago are still present today at Cheesman and down the South Platte River to the next dam inline to store Denver’s water supply at Strontia Springs Reservoir.
+The impacts of the fire so long ago are still present today at Cheesman and down the South Platte River to the next dam inline to store Denver’s water supply at Strontia Springs Reservoir.

 We continue the “Journey of Water” with Chapter 2, following the unique individuals who live and work at these two reservoirs and straddle the boundary between natural and manmade environments.